 Graduation requirements will not be waived.
 For-credit courses are available before and after school hours for any student needing to fulfill graduation requirements or make-up missing credits.

-We are committed to operating our school in a way that causes the least amount of disruption for our students and families.
+We remain committed to operating our school in a way that causes the least amount of disruption for our summer school students and families.
 For that reason, we have adopted the outdoor classroom model.
+For families who prefer a more flexible learning platform, virtual course offerings are also available.